-St. George’s Toddler Group is run by Janine Dupont and meets twice a week in the large hall during term time.
-Wednesday 12:45pm-2.30pm and Friday 10:00am-11.45am at a cost of £2.00 per family.
+St. George’s Toddler Group is run by Janine Dupont and meets once a week in the large hall during term time.
+Wednesday 12:45pm-2.30pm at a cost of £2.00 per family.
 This includes a drink and biscuit for all.
 We are open to all under fives and their parents or carers.
 We also welcome childminders with a concession price of only 50p per extra child.
-The group is popular and has around 35 families attending on Fridays, the quieter day is still Wednesday with about 16 families.
 The Toddler Group provides a safe and friendly environment for children and their parents or carers to meet and play.
 Each session offers free play with many ride-on toys and trikes, pushchairs and prams that can be taken into our 8ft x 8ft playhouse, complete with kitchen, food and picnic table!!

 There is an obstacle course with trampoline that separates free play from imaginative play which is set up on our large carpeted area.
 This includes themes of cars, airport, farm, zoo, dolls house, workbench and freestanding wooden train set!!

 If the weather is dry the group can take the opportunity of using the outside play area, which is completely enclosed and covered in safety surfacing.
 Also, for the very young children there is Baby Corner.
 This is a duvet with a bouncy seat, play gyms, baby toys and a radiator for warmth.

 Each session offers a choice of two craft activities.
 One is traditionally messy and relates to events in the calendar like mothers/fathers day, Chinese New Year, Bonfire night etc. The other can be mega blocs, stickle bricks, puzzles or books.

 For the last 15mins everyone joins in with tidy up time and we finish with our toddler prayer and some nursery rhymes with the use of musical instruments.